splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 * **Input Devices**: In order to respond to user actions, each computer will have a number of input devices.
 This includes things like keyboards, mice, track pads, touch screens, game controllers, network ports, etc. Each of these devices is turning user actions into data that the CPU can access.
 * **Output Devices**: The computer also needs devices that can be used to produce outputs.
 These include things like displays, speakers, network ports, etc. Each of these devices tasks data from the computer and produces an output of some form.

-All of these components work togehter to make up what we think of as a computer.
+All of these components work together to make up what we think of as a computer.
 The CPU follows instructions to take inputs from a range of devices, store and work with data in memory, and produce outputs saved as files on a storage device or communicated with users via output devices.
 These components are consistent across the wide range of computing devices, whether that is a traditional computer, a mobile device or tablet, or a computer embedded in something like a home, vehicle, robot, or medical equipment.

 All of these components work together to enable the computer to perform amazing tasks, and yet none of these devices has any inherent intelligence!
 CPUs follow instructions, memory and storage devices store data, input devices turn user actions into data, and output devices turn data into a medium for the user to receive.
-So, where does the intelligent behavour of the computer come from?
+So, where does the intelligent behaviour of the computer come from?

 Software drives computers: providing the intelligence that controls the computing hardware.
 These software programs contain instructions that tell the computer what to do, and it is these programs that contain the intelligence that make computers truely useful.
 It is therefore, the developers of these programs that are the real power driving the computer hardware.
 As you learn to code, you are learning how to craft instructions that will get the un-intelligent computing hardware to achieve your goals.